 - Proper Post-operative care and follow-up

-The most important step in laser vision correction surgery is determining whether a patient is a good candidate for the surgery.
-We offer a wide array of vision correction options, and it may be that laser vision correction surgery is not the best choice for a particular patient, but rather another surgery such as an ICL or Intacs may be better.
+The most important step in laser vision correction surgery is determining what the specific vision goals are for the patient, and then determining which vision correction technology will achieve that goal.
+We offer a wide array of vision correction options, and it may be that laser vision correction is not the best choice for a particular patient, but rather another surgery such as an ICL, corneal inlay, or Lens Replacement may be better.

-At our center, the surgeon meets with each patient personally at the time of the evaluation to determine the best surgical approach.
-We have several corneal imaging systems (called Topographers or Tomographers) which allow the surgeon to evaluate each patient’s eyes individually.
+At our center, our doctor meets with each patient personally at the time of the evaluation to recommend the best vision correction procedure.
+We have several diagnostic imaging systems which allow our doctors to evaluate the optics of each eye individually.
 We also assess for other ocular conditions, such as dry eye or keratoconus, that may need to be addressed prior to considering vision correction surgery.

-The quality of care patients receive after surgery is just as important as the care they receive before and during surgery.
+The quality of care patients receive after their vision correction procedure is just as important as the care they receive before and during the procedure.
 High quality care ensures patients have the best chance of achieving quality vision for a lifetime.

-More than 16 million of people have had LASIK since its approval more than 20 years ago.
+More than 16 million people have had LASIK since its approval more than 20 years ago.
 Although a recent study of over 2,000 patients confirmed that more than 95 percent of LASIK patients are satisfied with their results, one of the most common questions we are asked about LASIK is whether there are adverse long-term effects.
+LASIK significantly reduces difficulties with night driving, nighttime visual disturbances, self-reported rates of eye infections, self- reported rates of ulcers, and self-reported rates of abrasions when compared to contact lens wearers.[2,3]

 A recent study was published by the Army Warfighter Refractive Eye Surgery Program (WRESP), which was established by the US armed forces to reduce the limitations posed by corrective eyewear in combat situations.
 This program has given the US armed forces an unparalleled advantage over opponents.
 The study looked at the outcome and satisfaction rates of 16,111 armed service members who have undergone laser vision correction.
 The study concluded that this program has provided excellent outcomes and enhanced the overall readiness of our armed forces.
 Reports of night vision difficulties, surgical complications, and dry eyes are infrequent, and do not seem to have a significant negative impact on military operations or individual readiness.
-(Source: Ophthalmology; Volume 112, Issue 2, Pages 184-190.e2)
+The study also showed that glasses cause more night vision problems than LASIK [1,2].
+(Source 1: Ophthalmology; Volume 112, Issue 2, Pages 184-190.e2, 2:Price FW, Price MO.
+Prospective study of patient satisfaction with LASIK and contact lenses: 2-year results.
+American Academy of Ophthalmology annual meeting, Oct 21, 2014, Chicago, IL.)

 Another study was published in Ocular Surgery News.
 This study followed 800 eyes for 10 years.
 According to this article: efficacy, safety and predictability were maintained throughout the study in eyes requiring low, intermediate and high levels of correction.
 (Source: Ocular Surgery News; January 1, 2007 p.36)

-It is important to remember that, despite these positive reports, laser vision correction is a medical procedure that carries certain risks and is best performed by a caring and conscientious surgeon.
-LASIK is not a commodity, and the choice of surgeon should not be made based on price.
-Dr. Kugler and Dr. Schlichtemeier are committed to spending time with you before and after surgery to ensure the best possible result.
+It is important to remember that, despite these positive reports, vision correction surgery is a medical procedure that carries certain risks and is best performed by a caring and conscientious doctor.
+Lance Kugler, MD is committed to spending time with you before and after surgery to ensure the best possible result.

 Consider relative safety of alternatives